dsidavis/PlantTables/README.md

 There were issues with it creating duplicates of each page.
 That appears to not happen now.

+The Automator script gives the png files for a given PDF document sequential names, but these do not start at 1 or a consisten starting value.
+As a result, we rename these with the function renamePNGs() in the file [pngByPage.R](pngByPage.R).

+#### PDFBox and PDFToImage
 Originally, we used [pdfbox](https://pdfbox.apache.org/) for this.
 This works fine for splitting the PDF into multiple single-page PDF files.
 Unfortunately, its conversion of an individual PDF page to PNG results in significant